Shaswat2001/Drowsiness-Detector/README.md

 ## CNN model
 The model is trained on 83201 images and tested on 1697 images.
-The model is trained for 15 epochs and an accuracy of is achieved.
+The model is trained for 15 epochs and an accuracy of 99.3% is achieved on the training set and 98% on test set.

 An overwiew of the model-